 Handicapped Visitors– Proceed to the top of the hill where all parking is for handicapped stickers only as shown in the photo below.

-Take a tour-The Chapel is a popular stop on several of Sedona’s tours and participating in a tour would eliminate the hassle of finding a place to park.
-However, for those interesting in photographing the Chapel, this may not be the best option.
+Take a tour–The Chapel is a popular stop on several of Sedona’s tours and participating in a tour would eliminate the hassle of finding a place to park.
+However, for those interesting in photographing the Chapel, driving is probably your best option to ensure you are there at the right time of day.

 Hike– For hikers, there are a couple of different trails that will take you to the Chapel.
 The Chapel Trail is the easier of the two options as the other requires a bit of rock scrambling if I remember correctly.
 Here is a brief overview of the Chapel Trail.